 ‘One of the best examples of a prison officer anywhere’

-Nandini sums up why Chris is so welcome throughout the prison:
+Nandini sums up why Chris is so valued throughout the prison:

 “Chris never complains, always volunteers, stays late, comes in early and always works hard.
 He is the most cross-deployed officer in Isis because he is so easy going, picking up his newspaper and tin of mackerel and going to wherever he is sent.
 He can work anywhere in the prison, knows the regime on every wing and his aura of calm and good sense mean he has excellent relationships with all staff and prisoners.”

 His current Line Manager, says Nandini, calls Chris’s work attitude “faultless”, adding that he is so calm and collected, in fact, “that the famous story about Chris is of him being assaulted while at Wandsworth when a prisoner punched him to the floor.
 Chris simply got up and continued to lock up his landing.”

 As if that weren’t enough, Chris has also “almost single-handedly maintained the partnership with the Samaritans, leading on training and support for Listeners [an award-winning peer-support scheme started by Kathy Biggar].
 “He has given up his lunch times for seven years to make sure Listener support meetings happen regularly,” Nandini explains.
 “He also recruits, vets and helps train new Listeners, organises their end-of-course celebration event, and goes to see the Listeners regularly on the house blocks, too, to extend his support.”
 On top of that, she adds, “he is a great Officer to work with”.